-The strategy presents perspectives and expert recommendations to skill, upskill, and reskill individuals into high demand professional software roles.
+The strategy presents perspectives and expert recommendations to skill, upskill, and reskill individuals into high-demand professional software roles.
 It sets the direction of the work ahead under three important pillars: training, education, and validation.
-They are the starting points to design up to date, market-oriented VET (Vocational Education and Training) curricula and programmes for software skills in 2022.
+They are the starting points to design up-to-date, market-oriented ESSA curricula and learning programmes for software skills in 2023.

 The strategy translates the results from the ESSA’s Needs Analysis in a structured way and with a specific focus on skilling, reskilling, and upskilling.
 It focuses only on professionals involved in the development, implementation, and operation of software.
 The 5 CEN European ICT Professional Role Profiles selected are Developer, DevOps expert, Solution designer, Test specialist, and Technical (software) specialist.

 Besides learning programmes to train these professionals, a certification framework will be developed to validate acquired competences and skills.
 This framework and the learning programmes will be aligned with standards like the e-Competence Framework (e-CF).

 This strategy is relevant for organisations with software needs, learning providers, and of course (future) professionals working in software roles.

 The outputs of this Software Skills Strategy will be developed in the coming years in respective work packages.
 Starting off with curricula, qualification/certification frameworks, accreditation standards and a mobility programme.
 After that learning programmes and materials will be developed and pilot training programmes conducted.
 These programmes will include a work-based learning component and there will also be a train-the-trainer programme.

 The ESSA partnership formulated an integrated approach to overcome the skills gap, considering skills and roles needed now and in the future.
 The strategy links European policies to concrete actions and outputs.